Jokela school shooting

-The Jokela school shooting, also known as the Jokela High School massacre, occurred on 7 November 2007, at Jokela High School in the town of Jokela, Tuusula, Finland.
+On 7 November 2007, a mass shooting occurred at Jokela High School in the town of Jokela, Tuusula, Finland.
 The gunman, 18-year-old Pekka-Eric Auvinen, entered the school that morning armed with a semi-automatic pistol.
 He killed eight people and wounded one before shooting himself in the head; twelve others were also injured by flying glass or by spraining their ankles during the ensuing chaos.
-Auvinen died later that evening in a Helsinki hospital.
+Auvinen died later that evening in a hospital in Helsinki.

-This was the second school shooting in the history of Finland.
-The previous incident occurred in 1989 at the Raumanmeri school in Rauma, when a 14-year-old fatally shot two fellow students.
+This was the second school shooting in the history of Finland, the first being the Raumanmeri school shooting in 1989, when a 14-year-old fatally shot two fellow students.
+The attack is the second-deadliest school shooting in Finnish history.
 Less than one year after the Jokela school massacre, the Kauhajoki school shooting occurred, which is thought to have been heavily inspired by Auvinen.